apache/nuttx/graphics/README.txt

               are more-or-less interchangable.
 NX can be used without NXWIDGETS and without NXTOOLKIT for raw access to window memory.
   NXGLIB    - Low level graphics utilities and direct framebuffer rendering logic.
-              NX is build on NXGLIB.
+              NX is built on top of NXGLIB.

 Related Header Files
 ^^^^^^^^^^^^^^^^^^^^